patclaffey/patclaffey.github.io/_posts/2015-5-6-Getting_Started_Bloging_on_GitHub.md

 The goal of this blog is to help others who want to install Jekyll on Windows, and also to suggest areas of improvement in the installation process.
 My main finding is that the issue is less a software problem than a documentation issue.
+{% endcomment %}

+##Overview of Jekyll Installation Steps
+The reference article for this install is ["Using Jekyll with Pages"](https://help.github.com/articles/using-jekyll-with-pages/) from GitHub
+- I found these installation steps insufficient and incomplete.
-The steps I followed to install Jekyll on my Windows 7 PC are as follows:
+The actual steps I followed to install Jekyll on my Windows 7 PC are as follows:

 1. Install Ruby on Windows
 2. Download Ruby Development-Kit on Windows